nxp-imx/meta-nxp-connectivity/README.md

     You'll need to upgrade to a newer Node.js version in order to use this version of npm.
 You can find the latest version at https://nodejs.org/

-A : Update node to latest version.
+A : Update the node to latest version.

     $ curl  https://raw.githubusercontent.com/creationix/nvm/master/install.sh | bash
     $ source ~/.profiles       or     source ~/.bashrc        #You can choose one of them as prompted by the previous command
     $ nvm install 18
     $ node --version  # make sure that it was successfully installed.

-Q5 : What if Yocto SDK Python3 involved into Matter bootstrap process and make the bootstrap/active process failed?
+Q5 : What if the Yocto SDK Python3 is exported into the shell environment and makes the Matter bootstrap/active process fail?

 A : open a new shell, then remove the SDK envrinment and resource the apps build enviroment.